Rutland House

-Rutland House was the name of at least two London houses occupied by the Earls and Dukes of Rutland.
+Rutland House was the name of at least three London houses occupied by the Earls and Dukes of Rutland.

 That on Aldersgate Street was leased by playwright Sir William Davenant, who converted a room of it into a private theatre in the 1650s.
 That in Knightsbridge was a six-acre site until its demolition in the 1830s.
+The third is located on Park Place in St James's.

 Rutland House, Aldersgate Street

 Rutland House on Aldersgate Street, near Charterhouse Square in the City of London, close to Smithfield Market, was leased by the playwright and impresario Sir William Davenant (1606–1668).

 In 1656, freshly released from imprisonment, Davenant turned a room of the house into what was, at first, a private theatre performing his own plays.
 Soon the performances were advertised and semi-open to the public at a cost of 5 shillings a head, a figure that ensured that only persons of quality would be able to attend.
 The reason for Rutland House being used rather than a conventional theatre was to overcome the laws of censorship which operated in all public places following the closures of all public theatres by the Puritan government of Oliver Cromwell.

 The house seems to have been not totally suitable for theatrical use; however, a low narrow hall, or salon, at the rear of the house was adapted for the performances.
 Rather than sitting in comfort, the audience had to sit on improvised benches, and so confined was the space available that the benches had to be arranged at an angle to the small stage to accommodate the large audiences who came.
 The small stage, described by Davenant as a "Cup-board stage", was adorned with gold and purple curtains.
 Above the stage in what was contemporarily described as a "louver hole" was concealed a small orchestra.